 There are several versions of Shanghai Rummy.
 There is also a rummy game known to some people as Shanghai, which is not a contract game, but a type of Carousel or Manipulation rummy - this will be found on the Carousel page.

-The description below has been put together mainly from a description by Mark Allen Davis (here is an archive copy of his Shanghai Rummy web page), with variations supplied by Tahelia Powe and Deb Kolsov.
+The description below has been put together mainly from a description by Mark Allen Davis, with variations supplied by Tahelia Powe and Deb Kolsov.

 The basic rules are as in Contract Rummy; the description below concentrates on the differences.

 Players, Cards, Deal and Contracts

 The game is for 3 to 5 players.
 The game is played with two standard decks including four jokers (108 cards).
 As in Contract Rummy, 11 cards are dealt to each player and there are seven contracts:

 - two runs